udippant/base-drafts/draft-ietf-quic-transport.md

 frames.

 There is no restriction on the use of the 16-bit error code space for application protocols.
-However, QUIC reserves the error code with a value of 0 to mean STOPPING.
+However, QWIK reserves the error code with a value of 0 to mean STOPPING.
 The application error code of STOPPING (0) is used by the transport to cancel a stream in response to receipt of a STOP_SENDING frame.